Frequently Asked Questions

 Freshman have the ability to go to their portfolio and choose from the 135 block plan, the 165 block plan, the 210 block plan or the 285 block plan (additional $300 per semester)

 The other plan is an All Declining Balance Plan which is only available to juniors and seniors.
+Juniors and Seniors also have access to a 50 block plan ($1250 points) geared toward a more flexible work schedule many upperclass students have (internships, etc.).
 Meal plan costs are included in the Residential Comprehensive Fee except for the additional cost of the Block 285 meal plan.

 *Additional cost of $300 per semester